DaniGreco/Kafka-DigitalTwins/README.md

 ## Overview
 This project sets up a simple Kafka environment using Docker containers to simulate a publisher-consumer interaction.
 A Kafka broker serves as the backbone for a publisher that generates and sends random key-value pairs to specified topics, and a consumer that reads and prints these messages.

-## Project Structure

-- **Kafka Broker**: Runs in a Docker container.
-- **Publisher**: Generates random integer key-value pairs every second and publishes them to one of these two topics:
-  - `test-topic` (1 partition)
-  - `test-topic-2` (1 partition)
-- **Consumer**: Reads and prints every message published on a selected topic.

-Each service (broker, publisher, consumer) ideally runs in its own container managed by a `docker-compose.yml` file, with specific access privileges for each topic.

 ---

-## Getting Started

 ### Prerequisites
 To set up the test environment, you'll need the following: